-Inventory levels have fallen 53% in Rockingham County over the past year while City inventory levels remained unchanged (at very low levels) during the same timeframe.
+Inventory levels have fallen 53% in Rockingham County over the past year while City inventory levels have fallen 45% during the same timeframe.
 Of note -- there are more than twice as many home sales and homes for sale in the County as compared to the City.
-Low inventory levels are much more of an issue in the City right now if we look at both sellers (supply) and buyers (demand).
-This is likely leading to the faster increases in median sales praice in the City, and the lower median days on market in the City as compared to the same metrics in the County.
+Low inventory levels are much more of an issue in the City right now if